RobinBoers/nindo-phx/priv/static/docs/usage/content.md

 ### Endpoints

-Nindo has RSS feeds for users and comments and the official blog.
+Nindo has RSS feeds for posts and comments and the official blog.
 They can be found at:

-- `/feed/:username`
+- `/feed/posts/:username`
-- `/feed/post/:id/comments`
+- `/feed/comments/:post_id`
 - `/feed/blog`

 ## Preferences